Homeless Veteran Timelapse Transformation

 'HAHA THIS HAIRCUT SHOULD HIDE ALL THOSE WAR MEMORIES, AND SADNESS!
 YAAAY!'

-Hate to be "that guy" but as a social worker I've got a real problem with this type of thing video, regardless of the fact that it's a nice thing to do for someone to help clean up their image and make them feel better about themselves.
-The problem is that it this video perpetuates the conservative belief that there is something wrong with the individual when they experience difficulties such as homelessness, alcoholism, drug addiction or mental health problems and puts the focus on the need to change the individual rather than address the systemic social problems that created the individual problem.
+thingvideo, regardless of the fact that it's a nice thing to do for someone to help clean up their image and make them feel better about themselves.
+The problem is thatitthis video perpetuates the conservative belief that there is something wrong with the individual when they experience difficulties such as homelessness, alcoholism, drug addiction or mental health problems and puts the focus on the need to change the individual rather than address the systemic social problems that created the individual problem.
 Again I'm not saying that this wasn't a nice experience for the person involved and probably made them feel a bit better about themselves.
 However, we need to put our efforts in to changing our society to eliminate the forces that create these problems rather than focusing on making the individuals who experience these problems more acceptable to "normal" people.
-End Rant.
+End Rant.edits to clarify that my argument is against the portrayal of the problem of homelessness and the solutions to that problem and not against the act of helping someone in need.
+I am also not making any broader claims about the NPO that made this video or their work.

 Am I missing something?